Connect With Us

 Poweshiek Skipperling (Oarisma poweshiek)

-The Poweshiek skipperling has been proposed for listing as endangered under the Endangered Species Act.
+The Poweshiek skipperling is listed as endangered under the Endangered Species Act.
 Endangered species are animals and plants that are in danger of becoming extinct.
-Identifying, protecting, and restoring endangered species is a primary objective of the U.S. Fish and Wildlife Service’s endangered species program.
+Identifying, protecting and restoring endangered species is a primary objective of the U.S. Fish and Wildlife Service’s endangered species program.